demuthsa/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Project I created during my journey to learning JavaScript
+Project I created in an attempt to better myself with JavaScript